Mr. Monk's Last Case: A Monk Movie: Production

 In March 2023, Tony Shalhoub confirmed on Dr. Loubna Hassanieh's Unheard Stories: Stories That Inspire podcast that a 90-minute Monk film was in production.
 Soon after, Peacock announced the follow-up film, titled Mr. Monk's Last Case: A Monk Movie produced by Universal Content Productions.
 Original cast members Shalhoub, Ted Levine, Traylor Howard, Jason Gray-Stanford, Melora Hardin and Héctor Elizondo (who played Adrian Monk, Captain Leland Stottlemeyer, Natalie Teeger, Randy Disher, Trudy Monk, and Dr. Neven Bell, respectively) were confirmed to reprise their roles from the series, with creator Andy Breckman writing the script.

 Principal photography took place in Toronto, Ontario from May 1 to May 30, 2023.

 Release

 Mr. Monk's Last Case: A Monk Movie was released in the United States by Peacock on December 8, 2023.
+It was released on Region A Blu-ray by Kino Lorber on December 31, 2024, and in a box set with the entire original series on December 16, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 6 critics, indicating "generally favorable" reviews.

 Robert Lloyd of the Los Angeles Times called the film a "longer-than-necessary version" of the television show but that "it's funny when it wants to be."
 Kelly Lawler of USA Today described the film as "a sweet-as-pie (but not too sweet) reunion that captures the tone and spirit of the original show but also feels apt for 2023".